 The Enlightened Manifesto supports a larger mission to increase business productivity.
 It reviews 21st Century workplace cultures and engagement practices to suggest a more enlightened way forward.
-This new way incorporates five core values as outlined in The Enlightened Manifesto.
-The five values and the Manifesto presentation are here - or you can scroll down to read the full text version.
+This new way incorporates five core values as outlined below.
+It was developed prior to the outbreak of COVID-19, yet now is of even greater significance in this post-pandemic world.

 Our vision is an enlightened world where business culture promotes a workforce fully engaged with their work as they complete tasks.

 Our mission is to help companies make productivity gain a reality by embedding the 5 values of the Enlightened Manifesto throughout their organization.